 Finding the Right Attorney for Your Needs

 It is important to approach the right type of attorney—to hire someone who can help you through your entire case.
-To do this, you can follow this link to the Super Lawyers directory and use the search box to find a lawyer based on your legal issue or location.
+To do so, search the Super Lawyers directory, using the search box to find a lawyer based on your legal issue or location.

-To help you get started, you may want to consider looking for an attorney who specializes in assault and battery.
+To help you get started, you may want to consider looking for an attorney who specializes in assault & battery.